wizardaax/recursive-field-math-pro/README.md

 Security note:
 Dual-hash is additive; it does not “mix” digests.
 Canonical authenticity still hinges on BLAKE2b + signatures (if present).

+Note: This section was first introduced in commit b5b6dbe8 with a generic message; this clarifier adds conventional docs(gxsonic) traceability (no functional changes).